meppu/surreal/README.md

 </div>

-SurrealDB Erlang, also referred to as the "surreal", is a robust and maintainable SurrealDB driver for BEAM ecosystem.
+SurrealDB Erlang, also referred to as "surreal", is a robust and maintainable SurrealDB driver for BEAM ecosystem.

 The library draws inspiration from the official [surrealdb.js](https://github.com/surrealdb/surrealdb.js) implementation.